Albrtito/ObsidianNotes/02 - Atomic/20240523 - 131714 - Exercises - Submission 6.2 - Semantic theory in predicate calculus.md

 $$
 \lnot \forall x A(x) \land \lnot (\exists x \lnot A (x))
 $$
-In order for the formula to be false we need one term to be false.
+In order for the formula to be false we need one terms to be false.
 To simplify the quantifiers we do the following:
 $$
 \exists x \lnot A(x) \land (\forall x  A (x))
 $$